-- 1. Start the Add Printer Wizard, select Network Printer, then click Next to browse for the Print Server. - 2.
-Locate and double-click the Print Server, select the desired port, and click Next.
+- Start the Add Printer Wizard, select Network Printer, then click Next to browse for the Wireless Print Server. - 2.
+Locate and double-click the Wireless Print Server, select the desired port (L1 for Parallel Port, L2 for USB Port), and click Next.